Fozzy: Boombox (2019–present)

-Music style
+Musical style

 Fozzy is usually described as a heavy metal/hard rock band.
-Chris Jericho serves as the bands main songwriter, some of his lyrical themes touch upon relationships, personal struggle, self-belief and anthems.
+Chris Jericho serves as one of the bands songwriters, some of their lyrical themes touch upon relationships, personal struggle, self-belief and anthems.
 Jericho has also stated he often starts with a song title rather than a complete theme “I have a list of song titles when it’s time to write lyrics” “I’ll go back and look through what I have.”
+Additionally longtime guitarist Rich Ward is one of the group’s main songwriters and stated in an 2022 interview "I feel like a Fozzy record is not right unless it lives in both words where it's got these big superhooks and at the same time has the big riffs."

 In a 2017 interview with Blabbermouth.net Jericho described Fozzy as:

 “If Metallica and Journey had a bastard child, it would be Fozzy… Now I’m going to change it for this record: ‘If Metallica and Journey had a bastard child and it was raised by AC/DC, then you would really know what Fozzy sounds like.’”

 Some of Fozzy’s influences include Iron Maiden, Metallica, Black Sabbath and Ozzy, Pantera, Foreigner, Styx, Journey and Queen.